 Please feel free to contact us for help and guidance in our GitHub discussions page.

-Please notice, all the members of the PyScaffold community (and in special contributors) are expected to be open, considerate, reasonable, and respectful.
-When in doubt, Python Software Foundation’s Code of Conduct is a good reference in terms of community guidelines.
+Please notice, all the members of the PyScaffold community (and in special contributors) are expected to be open, considerate, reasonable, and respectful. and follow the Python Software Foundation’s Code of Conduct when interacting with PyScaffold’s codebases, issue trackers, chat rooms and mailing lists (or equivalent).

 If you are new to open source or have never contributed before to a software project, please have a look at contribution-guide.org and the How to Contribute to Open Source guide.
 Other resources are also listed in the excellent guide created by FreeCodeCamp.